Introduction: The Cradle Shaped by Stone and Soil

 The Influence of Valleys: Breadbasket and Crucible

-While the mountains supplied resources and security, the valleys—especially the alluvial plain of southern Mesopotamia—were the engines of population growth, urban development, and political centralization.
-The combination of fertile soil and controlled water supply created an environment uniquely suited to intensive agriculture.
+While the mountains supplied resources and security, the valleys—especially the southern alluvial plain of Mesopotamia—served as the breadbasket, fueling population growth, urbanization, and political centralization.
+The valleys’ combination of fertile soils and controlled water supply created an environment uniquely suited for intensive, large-scale agriculture.

 Agricultural Development: The Genius of Irrigation